 Swearing in of Members

 The Constitution provides that every Member shall make and subscribe an oath or affirmation of allegiance, the terms of which are also prescribed in the Constitution, before taking his or her seat.
 A Member may take no part in proceedings until he or she has done so.

-Following the arrival of a justice of the High Court nominated by the Governor-General, who sits in the Speaker’s Chair, the Clerk reads to the House the judge’s authorisation to administer the oath or affirmation of allegiance and tables the returns to the writs which indicate the Member elected for each electoral division.
+Following the arrival of a justice of the High Court nominated by the Governor-General, who takes the Speaker’s Chair, the Clerk reads to the House the judge’s authorisation to administer the oath or affirmation of allegiance and tables the returns to the writs which indicate the Member elected for each electoral division.
 Members are then called to the Table in groups to swear an oath or make an affirmation and to sign the oath or affirmation form.

 Election of Speaker

 The Constitution states that before proceeding to any other business the House must choose a Speaker (its Chair and spokesperson—see Infosheet No. 3 The Speaker).

 After Members have been sworn in the Clerk presides over the election of Speaker.
 The Clerk calls for nominations and the mover and seconder may speak in support of their candidate.
 The Clerk asks the nominee if he or she accepts the nomination.
 If more than one nomination is received there may be further debate before a secret ballot is conducted.